Rocket Simulator

 The Rocket

 I built a basic virtual rocket to test/practice my control theory learnings.
+Here is what my virtual rocket models.

 With no Controller